 Highly-trained surgeons perform approximately 32,000 surgeries in 42 operating rooms at Cedars-Sinai each year.
 More than one-third of all surgeries are now performed as minimally invasive procedures, in which physicians use the most advanced technology available for laparoscopic and robotic surgery.

-Cedars-Sinai is an unique environment which is particularly well-suited to succeed in the modern health care environment.
-Our institution has a uniformly positive reputation both regionally and nationally for superb clinical care and superior outcomes.
-This legacy reflects the quality of our attending physicians who have been serving this community with distinction for many years.
-Over the last 15 years, we have added a larger nucleus of full-time academic surgeons and surgical scientists to augment our cutting-edge translational research.
-This combination of physicians has enriched our nationally respected surgical residency and fellowship programs and brought the most complex surgical services to our campus.
+Beyond surgical excellence, Cedars-Sinai is a unique environment, particularly well-suited to meet the ever-changing healthcare needs.
+We enjoy a national reputation for superb clinical care and superior outcomes—a legacy that reflects the quality of our attending physicians who have been serving this community with distinction for many years.
+Over the last 15 years, we have added a larger nucleus of full-time academic surgeons and surgical scientists to augment cutting-edge translational research.
+This combination has enriched our nationally respected surgical residency and fellowship programs and brought the most complex surgical services to our campus.